Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

-We identify now a novel contribution to the XEA that is confined within a few electron mean free paths (MFP), denoted \smash{$\lambda$,} and which arises from the interband part of the XAM.
-As well established in the Fuchs-Sondheimer theory \cite{fuchs:1938,sondheimer:1952} of the resistivity of thin metal films, linear momentum non-conserving scattering processes at conductor boundaries, associated with atomic-scale surface roughness, leads to a transverse gradient in the longitudinal response to an electric field.
+We identify now a novel contribution to the edge accumulation which is confined within a few electron mean free paths, denoted \smash{$\lambda$,} and which arises from the interband part of the AM density.
+As well established in the Fuchs-Sondheimer theory \cite{fuchs:1938,sondheimer:1952} of the resistivity of thin metal films, linear momentum non-conserving scattering processes at conductor boundaries, associated with atomic-scale surface roughness, leads to a transverse gradient in the longitudinal response to an electric field \cite{endmatter}.
 This is confined in a narrow region at the conductor edges scaling with the MFP.
 Within this kinetic boundary layer, the longitudinal charge current density exhibits a quasi-exponential variation, reaching a value at the surface that is significantly reduced compared to the bulk, as shown in Fig.\ref{fig:1}(b).
 This is quantitatively captured by the Boltzmann equation controlling the longitudinal linear response in terms of \smash{$f_n$,} the deviation of the electron distribution function in band $n$.
 It reads